Skip to main content

 Create multiple administrator accounts

-For security reasons, it is recommended to have a separate account for each administrator.
+For security purposes, it is recommended to have a separate account for each administrator.
 Create multiple administrator accounts.

 Configure account lockout

-To protect against password mining configure account lockout after entering an incorrect password.
-The default number of unsuccessful password attempts is three.
+To protect against password brute-forcing, configure account lockout after entering an incorrect password.
+By default, the number of failed password attempts is three.

 Rename the administrator account

 Rename the administrator account.
-This makes it difficult for an attacker to enter FortiOS.
+This makes it more difficult for an attacker to log in to FortiOS.

 Disable unused interfaces